 Presenter & Facilitator

-Her background is varied and includes undergraduate studies in cross-cultural communication through the arts; graduate studies in “Facilitating native sense of self & place in children”; graduate of the VWS Instructor Apprenticeship Program with Mark Morey; Kamana Naturalist Program graduate; Level 2 Tracking Apprenticeship Graduate with White Pine Programs; Shodan (1st Dan Black Belt) in Aikido; graduate of the Guild for Spiritual Guidance; and certified in Wilderness First Aid.
+Her background is varied and includes undergraduate studies in cross-cultural communication through the arts; graduate studies in “Facilitating native Sense of Self & Place in Children”; graduate of the VWS Instructor Apprenticeship Program with Mark Morey; Kamana Naturalist Program graduate; Level 2 Tracking Apprenticeship Graduate with White Pine Programs; Nidan (2nd Dan Black Belt) in Aikido (USAF); graduate of the Guild for Spiritual Guidance; and certified in Wilderness First Aid.
 Amy has been working professionally in community building and empowerment projects since 1998.

 Location: Brattleboro, VT area